Sex, Death and the Meaning of Life: Part 2: Life After Death

 In the second episode, Dawkins investigates different beliefs about death and afterlife.
 He brings together neuroscience, evolutionary and genetic theory to examine what happens as we age and why humans crave life after death.

 Dawkins begins by explaining that this episode is not about whether God exists or not.
 Instead, it addresses this question: what, if anything, can take God's place?
 He asks, what does an atheist like himself do in the face of death?
 To find out, he travels to Varanasi, India, where pilgrims bring over 40,000 corpses to be burned, and where Hindus aspire to die in order to escape from the cycle of birth, death, and rebirth.
 They believe the body does not live forever, but the soul does, which Dawkins says is hard to understand as an atheist.
 He then visits a Catholic hospice in Kansas for babies who die within hours of birth.
 Patti Lewis, the owner of the home in which this takes place, offers care for the families who have lost newborn babies.
-Dawkins inquires about her idea of life after death and she believes the families will reconnect in their afterlife, leaving the two at a disagreement.
+Dawkins inquires about Ms. Lewis' idea of life after death and she believes the families will reconnect in their afterlife, leaving the two at a disagreement.
 He interviews a couple that had lost a newborn baby, and disagrees with their hope for a miracle and belief that it is not their choice to choose the baby's fate.